gerardrecinto/twitterClient/README.md

 The following **optional** features are implemented:
 (I accomplished a lot of additional features)

-- [ ] When composing, you should have a countdown in the upper right for the tweet limit.
+- [x ] When composing, you should have a countdown in the upper right for the tweet limit.
 - [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [ ] Profile Page
 - [ ] Implement the paging view for the user description.